benoitletondor/mvp-core/README.md

 A sample application is provided (see _sample_ subfolder) implementing the MVP core library into an application.

+You'll find:

+- A sample MVP `Activity`: the _main_ scene
+- A sample MVP `Fragment` with its containing Activity: the _fragment_ scene
+- A sample MVP `DialogFragment`: the `dialog` scene

-The sample provides implementation details for `Activity`, `Fragment` and `DialogFragment`.
-It also shows how to use Dagger 2 to inject the `Presenter` into a view.
+This sample app also shows how to use [Dagger 2](https://github.com/google/dagger) to inject your presenters into views.

 ## License